gilmoreorless/postcss-gradient-transparency-fix/README.md

 * Desktop Safari
 * iOS Safari
+* ...yup, that’s it (I honestly expected this list to be bigger)

 The solution for those browsers is to not use the `transparent` keyword at all, but instead use specific `rgba()` or `hsla()` values that have full transparency but keep the colour the same: